Welcome to this comprehensive guide to living in Goldthorpe if you are looking to buy a property in this area.

 Goldthorpe offers an array of shopping options for its residents, ranging from local shops to large retail chains and supermarkets.
 Here are some examples:

-• Goldthorpe Market (currently closed): A traditional open market where you can find a variety of stalls selling fresh produce, clothing, household goods, and more.
+- Goldthorpe Market: Relaunched at the new Heart of Goldthorpe Square every Thursday from 9am to 3pm.
+A traditional open market where you can find a variety of stalls selling fresh produce, clothing, household goods, and more.

 Several local shops and independent retailers are also present in Goldthorpe, selling everything from fresh produce to bespoke items.
 These include local butchers, bakers, and convenience stores.